We acknowledge that not every production can do everything but every production should be thinking about what it CAN do. Raising Films

 NB: during the recruitment process potential employers should not ask an individual if they are pregnant, intend to become pregnant or have children/what their childcare arrangements are – as these situations should in no way affect whether that person is hired.
 A production-wide family-friendly policy can be discussed during the hiring process then discussed in more detail once crew are offered roles.

-- Offer roles as job shares to make them more accessible to parent/carer employees.
+- Look at which roles could be offered as job shares to make them more accessible to parent/carer employees – more of them might work like this than you think.
 We have a range of stories from our community about job sharing, from someone who worked part-time in the Art Department and devised a system to share her work across the other members of the team, to a Producer job-sharing experience and job sharing in post-production.

-- Provide suitable accommodation to anyone who has to travel with members of their family.
+- You should provide suitable accommodation to anyone who has to travel with members of their family.

-- Provide a suitable private space for breast feeding or pumping if required by any member of the cast or crew.
+- Provide a suitable private space for breastfeeding or pumping if required by any member of the cast or crew.
+In addition provide fridge or freezer space in case they want to store the milk.

-- Are there editors near the director’s home?
-Research this and find out where they could work that is convenient for both parties.
+- Are the editor and director based near to each other?
+Research this and find out where, and how, they could work that is convenient for both parties.

 - Look at what caregiving responsibilities each has and figure out a schedule that will work for everyone involved.
 The edit is obviously scheduled tightly – just like prep or production – but as it’s longer it’s important that you are planning for a marathon, not a sprint.
 For inspiration take a read of our piece from the team behind A DEAL WITH THE UNIVERSE who completed all their post-production ‘during school hours’ to enable the director and editor to collect their kids at home time.